State Sales Tax on Drop Shipments: Navigating Various States' Rules on Registrations and Exemptions

 - States that pose particular issues

-The panel will review analyze these and other key topics:
+The panelist will review these and other key topics:

 - What are the larger states' particular rules on drop shipping and sales tax?
 What is the tenor of audits in those states that don't automatically accept another state's resale certificate?

-- What style and level of documentation is prudent, both for the customer invoice and internal recordkeeping at the seller or drop shipper?
+- What style and level of documentation are prudent, both for the customer invoice and internal recordkeeping at the seller or drop shipper?

 - What are the potential sales and income nexus traps for parties involved in a drop shipment transaction?

 Mr. Dillon is an attorney specializing in multistate sales and use tax matters for multistate and multinational... | Read More